kaybalint/kaliReconTool/README.md

 Potential future improvements include:

 * Add `argparse` command-line options
-* Allow users to select which scans to run
+* Allow s to select which scans to run
 * Support configurable HTTP and HTTPS protocols
 * Add custom ports and Nmap profiles
 * Validate domains and IPv4 addresses more strictly